bartzleby/mllib/README.md

 note: in order to import from the DecisionTree module, the path will need to be included in the PYTHONPATH environment variable.
-This was acheived in my case by adding the following to `/.cshrc` setenv PYTHONPATH "/home/u6021420/cs-5350-ml/mllib"
+This was acheived in my case by adding the following to `/.cshrc` on CADE:

+`setenv PYTHONPATH "/home/u6021420/cs-5350-ml/mllib"`

 TODO: create venv to track dependencies.

 TODO: incorporate pandas DataFrames?